josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-keras.md

 The next line `print(model.summary())` is self explanatory.
 In this summary you can see the model layers, their dimensionality, and number of parameters.
 It's very useful to check that the model is what you meant it to be.

 Finally `model.fit_generator()` does the actual training.
 We use the `fit_generator()` method because we provide the data using a Python generator function ( `data_feed`).
 Otherwise we could use the equivalent `fit()` method.
 We also define the amount of batches to be found in an epoch and the number of epochs we want to train.
-On each epoch the generator is resetted.
+On each epoch the generator is reset.
 So, if we define less batches per epoch than the full data for some reason, the data feed will not continue until the end on the next epoch, but will start from the beginning of the data again.
 We also set `shuffle` to false as we want Keras to keep the time dependency.

 ## Keras Callbacks

-Training will take a long time, depending on how much you want or need to train to see meaninful results.
+Training will take a long time, depending on how much you want or need to train to see meaningful results.
 If we set `verbose=1` Keras provides information on how our training is doing.
 This is good, but I wanted to get something more done at the same time the model is training.
 To do that Keras let you define callbacks.
 These are functions that will be called when some condition is true.
 I have done that defining a class called `LossHistory()`.
 This class inherits from its parent class "Callback", a Keras class.
 It has two procedures that will be activated at the beginning of the training and after each batch has been processed.

 ```
 class LossHistory(Callback):